pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="BEMIS">

 <p><span class="speaker" data-speaker="BEMIS">MR. BEMIS</span>: I am assuming that this catastrophe in
-Europe is going to be pretty wide-spread, and that librarians <span style="page" id="page152">[p.152]</span> will be closing up their libraries, sand-bagging them or what not, and won't want to be bothered during the present war.</p>
+Europe is going to be pretty wide-spread, and that librarians <span class="page" id="page152">[p.152]</span> will be closing up their libraries, sand-bagging them or what not, and won't want to be bothered during the present war.</p>

 </div>